Best commuter bike helmets: The best helmets we've tested for urban riding

 ✅ You want a stable helmet: The Escape fits well without too much movement.

-❌ You want a lower weight: Giro's helmet has a claimed 490g weight in size M.
+❌ You want a lower weight: Giro's helmet has a 507g / 17.9oz in a size M.

 ❌ You want USB-C charging: The Escape MIPS is charged via a Micro USB cable.

 When I consider what the ideal commuter helmet is, I picture the Giro Escape MIPS.
-The helmet isn't the cheapest on the market but it's also not the most expensive.
+The helmet isn't the cheapest on the market, but it's also not the most expensive.
 At the same time, it's got style in spades but not at the expense of quality features.
 It's a perfect balance of style, features, and price.

 What I mean when I mention features is primarily lights.
-At the rear of the helmet is a charging port and on either side there is a power button for the integrated front and rear lights.
-I've found that the battery lasts a long time and you can decide if you'd prefer flashing or solid lighting.
-Keep in mind though that you will have to dig out an old-style USB cable when it’s time to charge.
-It’s not the end of the world but this helmet was new right before most accessories made the switch and now it’s an outlier.
+At the rear of the helmet is a charging port, and on either side, there is a power button for the integrated front and rear lights.
+I've found that the battery lasts a long time, and you can decide if you'd prefer flashing or solid lighting.
+Keep in mind though, that you will have to dig out an old-style USB cable when it’s time to charge.
+It’s not the end of the world, but this helmet was new right before most accessories made the switch, and now it’s an outlier.

 That small issue aside, the Giro Escape MIPS is not just stylish but also really comfortable.
 Put it on and it feels incredible.
 Giro does a great job with the padding on this helmet and it’s very stable.
 It's definitely on the heavy side but there’s plenty of coverage front and rear with a solid structural peak/brim that helps keep your face safe in a crash.